anushkakharatmol-sys/solar-power-prediction-nn/README.md

 # Solar Power Prediction using Neural Network

 This project develops a Feedforward Neural Network using PyTorch to predict solar power generation based on meteorological parameters.

 ## Objective
-The goal of this project is to accurately predict solar power output (in kW) using four key weather features:
+To accurately predict solar power output (in kW) using the following weather features:
 - Temperature (°C)
 - Humidity (%)
 - Solar Irradiance (W/m²)